Leuchtfeuer/locate/Documentation/Index.rst

    `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons)
    license.

-The users country and preferred language and other facts will be detected.
+The users country, preferred language and other facts will be detected.
 Depending on configurable rules the user can be redirected to other languages or pages.
-It is also possible to deny access to configurable pages for configurable countries.
+Locate also provides geo blocking for configurable pages in configurable countries.

 To figure out which extension version is supported by your TYPO3 instance, take a quick look at our :ref:`version matrix <about-compatibility>`.